Salman-in/peerspace/README.md

 ## Overview

 PeerSpace is a Next.js application that enables students to interact with an AI assistant (PeerAI) that can answer questions about their college using information from PDFs and websites.
-The platform uses ChromaDB for vector storage and Google's Gemini AI for natural language responses.
+The platform uses MongoDB for data persistence, ChromaDB for vector storage, and Google's Gemini AI for natural language responses.

 ## Features